Website LogoWebsite Logo

 Instagram login alerts may appear as push notifications what it means

 Instagram sends login alerts as push notifications or emails when it detects a login from a new device, browser, or location.
-This is a normal security feature designed to protect your account.
+This is a normal more on security feature designed to protect your account.

 For example, if you log in from a different city, use a new phone, or clear your browser data, Instagram may trigger a login alert.
 These alerts help you confirm whether the Activity was yours.